uber/manifold/README.md

 ##### `yPred`: {Object[][]}

-A list of list, each child list is a prediction array from one model for each data instance.
+A list of lists, where each child list is a prediction array from one model for each data instance.
 Example (3 models, 2 data instances, 2 classes `['false', 'true']`):

 ```js
 [